AnubisLMS/Anubis/README.md

 This debug environment will let you connect to the api on https://localhost/.
 The creds for all http basic auth is `root` `password`.

+# TODO
+- Students could potentially forge reports by dropping their own json's at the build phase.
+- Add container timeouts to test cycle containers to prevent stale workers
+- Write assignment tests
+- Restructure assignments to fit cluster workflow